MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 Security best practice is to disable interactive and remote interactive sessions for service accounts.
 Security teams, across organizations have strict controls to enforce this best practice to prevent credential theft and associated attacks.

-System Center 2019 - Operations Manager supports hardening of service accounts and does not require granting the *Allow log on locally* user right for several accounts required in support of Operations Manager.
+System Center 2019 - Operations Manager supports hardening of service accounts and does not require granting the *Allow log on locally* user right for several accounts, required in support of Operations Manager.

 Earlier version of Operations Managers has *Allow log on locally* as the default log on type.
-Operations Manager 2019 uses *Service Log on* as the log on type, by default.
+Operations Manager 2019 uses *Service Log on*  by default.
 This leads to the following changes:

 -	Health service uses log on type **Service** by default.
-With Operations Manager 1807 and earlier versions, the health service used **Interactive** as log on type.
+Operations Manager 1807 and earlier versions, it was **Interactive**.
 -	Operations Manager action accounts and service accounts now have **Log on as a Service** permission.
 -	Action accounts and Run As accounts must have **Log on as a Service** permission to execute MonitoringHost.exe.
 [Learn more](plan-security-accounts.md).